0xDBFB7/ceramic/documents/furnace_quick.md

 You can expect an element lifespan probably on the order of about 500 minutes at 130v in air.

-Degradation occurs via a *fascinating* multi-step oxidation reaction described in detail by @Bubble2015 that evolves carbon monoxide and inflates large bubbles of reduced silicon stuck to SiO2 (if I'm understanding correctly - unlikely, given poor chemistry prowess!):
+Degradation occurs via a *fascinating* multi-step oxidation reaction described in detail by @Bubble2015 that evolves carbon monoxide and inflates large bubbles of $\text{SiO}_2$ mixed with SiC (if I'm understanding correctly - unlikely, given poor chemistry prowess!):

 ![](images/furnace/my_photo-bubble4.jpg){ width=100% }